Enabling the AI Copilot

 At the time of writing, our AI Copilot only supports interacting with LLM via OpenAI-compatible APIs.
 However, the feature was designed to be easily configurable and support other interaction modes in the future.

-Let’s go through an introduction of configuration properties and how to enable and configure them depending on Microcks installation method.
+Let’s go through an introduction to configuration properties and how to enable and configure them depending on the Microcks installation method.

 1. Configuration properties